Sustainability Curriculum Innovation Grants

 Expectations of grant recipients:

-Grant recipients will develop content to improve their own courses, as well as develop a relevant contribution to a new University-wide sustainability curriculum toolkit.
-Proposals will be evaluated in part, on the proposed toolkit addition that will have clear benefit to other faculty and instructors at CSU.
+Grant recipients will develop content to improve their own courses taught, as well as develop a relevant contribution to a University-wide sustainability curriculum toolkit.
+Proposals will be evaluated in part, on the proposed toolkit addition that will have clear benefit to other faculty at CSU.
 Grant recipients will be required to provide an end of year report to SoGES, as well as be willing to participate in a potential future symposium on creative solutions for teaching sustainability.

 Successful proposals will: